marizethpb/ETL-Monitoring-Report/README.md

   - ETL refers to Extract, Transform, and Load
   - SLA refers to Service Level Agreement

-**The ETL monitoring Report provides real-time ETL information about different business units / servers that aims to inform users, assess performance of ETL for maintenance, and evaluate vendor's service.
+**The ETL monitoring Report provides real-time ETL information for different business units / servers that aims to inform users, assess performance of ETL for maintenance, and evaluate vendor's service.
 The report contain the following pages:**

   1. Dashboard Tour - enable the users to familiarize themselves with the dashboard (Pages, Buttons, and Tooltips) at their own pace.